-Subject: DT - Levers and linkages Year: B (LKS2 - Autumn) NC/PoS: To use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups To generate, develop, model and communicate their ideas through discussion, annotated sketches and prototypes To select from and use a wider range of tools and equipment to perform practical tasks accurately To investigate and analyse a range of existing products To evaluate their ideas and products against their own design criteria and consider the views of others to improve their work - To understand and use mechanical systems in their products Prior Learning (what pupils already know and can do) Know how to design a product with a slider or lever and can explain the user and purpose.
-For example: a Christmas card with a moving character Know how to draw an annotated sketch of their slider or lever product and can label it with materials and key parts (slider/lever, slit, split pin) - Know how to make prototypes of both sliders and levers. - Select from PVA glue, glue sticks and scissors to cut and join materials (card and paper).
-Know a variety of real-life items that use sliders and levers such as books, games (hungry hippos), seesaws at a park, brakes on a bike etc and can explain how the slider or lever creates movement. - Know the difference between sliders and levers. - Know if their card is suitable for the intended user and purpose.
-They offer a way to improve their card with some guidance.
-End points (what pupils MUST know and remember) - Know how to design a mechanical system using more than one lever or linkage that is appealing and can explain the user and purpose.
-For example: a book materials and equipment Know how to make a prototype of levers and linkages using paper/card and can identify the input, output, fixed and moving parts. - Know how to select from PVA glue, glue sticks, paper clips, split pins and scissors to cut and join materials (card and cardboard). - Know how to name real items that use levers or linkages: windshield wiper, scissors, bicycle brake and hydraulic actuators for heavy equipment - Know if their moving product is appealing and suitable for the intended user and purpose.
-They can listen to other' views and can offer a way to improve their product. - Know how to use levers and/or linkages in their product.
+Subject: DT - Levers and linkages Year: B (LKS2) NC/PoS: To use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups To generate, develop, model and communicate their ideas through discussion, annotated sketches and prototypes To select from and use a wider range of tools and equipment to perform practical tasks accurately To investigate and analyse a range of existing products -To evaluate their ideas and products against their own design criteria and consider the views of others to improve their work To understand and use mechanical systems in their products Prior Learning (what pupils already know and can do) Children can design a product with a slider or lever and can explain the user and purpose.
+For example: a Christmas card with a moving character Children can draw an annotated sketch of their slider or lever product and can label it with materials and key parts (slider/lever, slit, split pin) Children can select from PVA glue, glue sticks and scissors to cut and join materials (card and paper).
+Children can name a variety of real-life items that use sliders and levers such as books, games (hungry hippos), seesaws at a park, brakes on a bike etc and can explain how the slider or lever creates movement.
+They understand the difference between sliders and levers.
+Children can state if their card is suitable for the intended user and purpose.
+They can offer a way to improve their card with some guidance.
+End points (what pupils MUST know and remember) Children can design a mechanical system using more than one lever or linkage that is appealing and can explain the user and purpose.
+For example: a book Children can draw an annotated sketch of a mechanical system and can label it with materials and equipment.
+Children can make a prototype of levers and linkages using paper/card and can identify the input, output, fixed and moving parts.
+Children can select from PVA glue, glue sticks, paper clips, split pins and scissors to cut and join materials (card and cardboard).
+Children can name real items that use levers or linkages: windshield wiper, the bicycle suspension and hydraulic actuators for heavy equipment Children can state if their moving product is appealing and suitable for the intended user and purpose.
+They can listen to other' views and can offer a way to improve their product.
+Children can use levers and/or linkages in their product.
 Key Vocabulary Mechanism, lever, linkage, slot, guide, bridge, loose pivot, fixed pivot, input, output, oscillating, reciprocating, prototype, evaluation Session 1:

-Evaluating existing products
+Exploring existing products